December 3, 2025 (3mo ago) — last updated January 31, 2026 (1mo ago)

 console.log(`Total: $${calculateTotal(currentCart)}`);

 FP makes state explicit and avoids hidden side effects.
-Be mindful, though: copying large data structures can have performance implications in critical hot paths, so measure before optimizing prematurely.
+Be mindful that copying large structures can affect performance in hot paths—measure before optimizing.

 Choosing the right paradigm